javidel/modern-data-warehouse/adw/adw.md

 ## Task 2: Create a new Autonomous Database user

 1. In order to create a new user, we have to click on **Database Actions** button.
+We will connect automatically as **ADMIN** user, using the same credentials that we used on Task 1 when provisioning the database.

     ![ADB Select Database Actions](./images/adb-dbactions.png)